Festivals

 Queerly

-Now in its eight year, Queerly is our annual celebration of all things artistic and LGBTQIA2S+, curated by staff member Jimmy Lovett.
+Founded in 2014, Queerly is our annual celebration of all things artistic and LGBTQIA2S+, curated by Resident Artistic Director Jimmy Lovett.
 Queerly strives for diversity on and off stage, seeking out queer teams and artists of all kinds as well as a wide range of shows and performances.
 Our goal is to provide a space for queer artists who’ve rarely or never seen their identities portrayed on stage to be able to represent themselves and tell their stories, their way.
 Queerly runs in June.
-Learn more.